Woman jailed for causing criminal damage to packet of Pringles

 Kathleen McDonagh (25) popped open a packet of Pringles after she was ordered out of a Tesco store from which she was barred .

-The woman Inchera Close, Mahon, Cork, pleaded guilty to causing criminal damage to the €1.50 packet of crisps at Tesco, Mahon Point Shopping Centre in Cork on December 27th 2016 when she appeared at Cork District Court today.
+The woman from Inchera Close, Mahon, Cork, pleaded guilty to causing criminal damage to the €1.50 packet of crisps at Tesco, Mahon Point Shopping Centre in Cork on December 27th 2016 when she appeared at Cork District Court on Tuesday.

 Insp Ronan Kennelly outlined the background of the case to Judge Brian O’Shea, informing him that McDonagh was barred from Tesco at the time over previous interactions but she took a packet of Pringles from the shelf and joined the queue at the self-scan check-out.